visvs/visvs/README.md

 </p></h1>

 <samp>
-I am a Computer Systems Engineering student.
-I am enthusiastic, I love to learn and create new things, with interests mainly focused on web development 💻
+I am a web developer with over 2 years of experience specializing in front-end development using technologies like React.js, Node.js, and React Native.
+I am passionate about continuous learning and embracing new challenges that drive my professional and personal growth.
+I am committed to delivering high-quality code, collaborating effectively within teams, and adapting quickly to dynamic environments.
 </samp>

 <h2> 🧠 My Stack </h2>